ycm-core/YouCompleteMe/CONTRIBUTING.md

     why is important - it's not always clear why a feature is really useful.
 And sometimes what you want can be done in a different way if the reason for the change is known. _What goal is your change trying to accomplish?_

+3.  **Your code needs to be well written and easy to maintain**.
+This is of the _utmost_ importance.
+Other people will have to maintain your code so don't just throw stuff against the wall until things kinda work.

+4.  **Write tests for your code**.
+If you're changing the VimScript code then you don't have to since it's hard to test that code.
+This is also why you should strive to implement your change in Python if at all possible (and if it makes sense to do so).
+Python is also _much_ faster than VimScript.

 [build-bots]: https://travis-ci.org/Valloric/YouCompleteMe
 [ycm-users]: https://groups.google.com/forum/?hl=en#!forum/ycm-users